Grubbsy1896/discordbots/README.md

 (you will need to provide your own twitch api keys)

+### Mc Status Bot
+a minecraft server status bot, that gets a minecraft server's status and relevant information.

 ## Addons/Cogs
 These are cogs I've created to be a little more plug and play with the discord bots I've created.